Shepherd Rams football: Moving to the PSAC

 On May 31, 2018, Shepherd University accepted an invitation to join the Pennsylvania State Athletic Conference as a full-time member, with competition beginning in the 2019–20 academic year.
-The move came after the PSAC Board of Directors approved the university's admission, expanding the conference's membership and strengthening its footprint in the Mid-Atlantic region.
+The move came after the PSAC Board of Directors approved the university's admission.

-“We are pleased to welcome the Shepherd Rams to the PSAC family of institutions,” said PSAC Commissioner Steve Murray.
-“Shepherd University brings with it an outstanding athletic and academic tradition, along with a perfect geographic fit for the conference.
-We’ve made the PSAC even stronger today.”

 Shepherd's addition followed the departure of Cheyney University of Pennsylvania, which exited NCAA Division II competition after the 2017–18 season.
 With Shepherd's arrival, the PSAC maintained its 18-member structure heading into 2019.
 The Rams joined the PSAC Eastern Division, aligning them with Commonwealth University-Bloomsburg, East Stroudsburg University of Pennsylvania, Kutztown University of Pennsylvania, Commonwealth University-Lock Haven, Commonwealth University-Mansfield, Millersville University of Pennsylvania, Shippensburg University of Pennsylvania, and West Chester University.

 Ernie McCook era

 The current head coach is Ernie McCook, a 1992 graduate of Wesley College.
 McCook was elevated to head coach after the retirement of longtime coach Monte Cater.
 McCook previously served as offensive line coach at Shepherd from 1999 to 2008 and was also the offensive coordinator starting in 2000.
 McCook was elevated to assistant head coach in 2007.
 He spent the 2009 season as running game coordinator/tight ends coach at Liberty University, before returning to Shepherd the next season, where he served as assistant head coach/offensive coordinator for the next seven years.

 After the 2021 football season, Junior QB Tyson Bagent won the Harlon Hill Trophy for most outstanding Division II player, the first Shepherd player to win the award.